paytunia/api-documentation/README.md

 To access and manipulate user data, you must first request permission from the user.

-Authorizations are granted using the standard [OAuth2 protocol](http://oauth.net/2/).
+Authorizations are granted using the standard [OAuth2](http://oauth.net/2/) Authorization Code Grant.

 Many programming languages already have libraries to develop clients that connect to OAuth2 APIs, hence the following steps may not be necessary.
 For instance, if you are a Ruby developer, you can use [this example to get started](#ruby-example).